cyberrodent/blameBot/README.md

 BlameBot
 ========
-Http Service bot to show a line of git blame.
+Http Service to show git blame for a specified line of code.

 Usage:
 ------